bchareyre/yade-mpi/doc/sphinx/installation.rst

 	sudo apt-get install yadedaily

 If you have another distribution, not Ubuntu Precise (Version 12.04), be sure to use the correct name in the first line (for instance, jessie, trusty or wheezy).
+For the list of currently supported distributions, please visit `yade-dem.org/packages <http://yade-dem.org/packages/>`_.

 After that you can normally start Yade using "yadedaily" or "yadedaily-batch" command. yadedaily on older distributions can have some disabled features due to older library